sibaranipratiwi/sibaranipratiwi/README.md

 - 👋 Hi, I’m @sibaranipratiwi
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning node js
+- 🌱 I’m currently learning React js
 - 💞️ I’m looking to collaborate on creating frontend project
 - 📫 How to reach me == ==